hpc/pavilion2/docs/tests/env.rst

                    quoted.'"
           DDQUOTED: """Double quotes to escape them."""
           SSQUOTED: '"That goes for single quotes '' too."'
-          NO_QUOTES: $(echo "YAML only cares about the first character where quotes are concerned.")
+          NO_QUOTES: $(echo "YAML only quotes things if the first character is a quote.
+These are safe.")

 .. code:: bash